Your Broken Back-End is Killing Your Staff

 2. Centralize Everything

 If the transition to a digital age has taught us anything, it’s that information is more useful when it’s all in one place.
-If each of your school’s programs has its own distinctive website, your digital presence is not user-friendly.
+When each of your school’s programs has its own distinctive website, your digital presence is not user-friendly.
 If students have to sift through dozens of non-credit websites to find a non-credit program they’re interested in, or if they can’t register for a course in the same place they found the course, it’s a massive turn-off.
 You don’t search for a new pair of shoes at one store and pay for them at another down the street.

 Centralized, consolidated systems made it easier to provide all parties with consistent and structured access to the information they need across the institution.